junxit/us-congress-bills-116/bill.md

 ---
-legis-num: S. CON.
-RES.
+legis-num: S.Con.Res.
 52
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

-# S. CON.
-RES.
+# S.Con.Res.
 52

-> To correct the enrollment of S. 3312.
+That the resolution from the Senate (S. Con.
+Res.
+52) entitled “Concurrent resolution to correct the enrollment of S. 3312.”, do pass with the following

+*Strike out all after the resolving clause and insert:*

 That in the enrollment of S. 3312, an Act to establish a crisis stabilization and community reentry grant program, and for other purposes, the Secretary of the Senate shall—